kochb/newrelic-clojure-bug/README.md

     lein run
     wget localhost:8000

-A 500 error will be returned, and this web request should have been reported successfully to New Relic.
+You should get a successful response, and new relic should report the request to the dashboard.

 Check out the v3.2.0 branch.